streamaserver/streamaDocs/content/config/application.yml.md

 categories: [configuration]
 ---

 Some settings need to be configured in the application.yml.
-This is placed next to the streama.war file and will be automatically loaded.
+This is placed next to the streama.jar file and will be automatically loaded.

 # Sample application.yml: